theikkila/join-to-navy-of-pirates/README.md

 - [ ] Read https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/
 - [ ] What is `exacly once` semantics?
 Why it is hard to implement?
 - [ ] Why you shouldn't use Kafka?
+- [ ] What are alternative products from AWS and Google?

 ## Task 3: Apache Cassandra